slds-lmu/lecture_i2dl/exercises/python/templates/04-lab-template.md

     def backward(self, x: Tensor, y: Tensor) -> None:
         """Compute all gradients over backpropagation."""
         # Perform forward pass.
-        # The z's are automatically saved by our Neuron object.
+        # The z's are automatically saved by our NeuralLayer object.
         y_pred = self.forward(x)

         #!TAG HWBEGIN
         #!MSG Compute the gradients.
         #!MSG Hint: Rely on the objects and structures we defined above.
-(Especially Neuron!)
+(Especially NeuralLayer!)
-        #!MSG Also remember that the `z_in` and `z_out`s are saved in the the `linear` object of Neuron.
+        #!MSG Also remember that the `z_in` and `z_out`s are saved in the the `linear` object of NeuralLayer.

         # Compute the gradient of the loss.
         loss_grad = self.loss.get_gradient(y, y_pred)